 We humans tend to forget that there was a time when we were as in tune with the cycles of Nature as the rest of the animal kingdom.
 It would serve us to remember how much richer life is when we follow Her lead.
 I have begun that journey.
+And it is changing my life in the most satisfying ways.
 Will you join me?

 Fall is when we need our inner-industriousness to be at peak performance.
 It is time to harvest and store all of the proceeds from our spring planting.
 Time to put away enough sustenance to last us throughout the upcoming winter season.